patschi/akvatar/README.md

    compressed to WebP/JPEG via `canvas.toBlob()`
 5. Cropped image is uploaded to `POST /api/upload`
-6. Server validates (extension, magic bytes, Pillow decode, dimensions), strips all metadata, then resizes to all configured sizes and saves as JPEG + PNG + WebP
+6. Server validates (extension, magic bytes, Pillow decode, dimensions), strips all metadata, then resizes to all configured sizes, and saves as JPEG + PNG + WebP
 7. Server `PATCH`es the `avatar-url` attribute on the Authentik user via the Admin API
 8. *(If LDAP enabled)* Server writes the photo into configured LDAP attributes (binary bytes or URL string)